![]() |

 "However, even the most proactive of employers will, at times, need to recruit specialist workers from outside the UK and Europe.
 Any future apprenticeship levy imposed on these employers, simply because they have recruited a worker from outside the EU, will be seen as punitive and risks alienating the same employers who already train UK apprentices. ”

-- Industry calls for National Recovery Plan
+- Industry calls for scrapping of English Baccalaureate

 - EEF urges Government to deliver Industrial Strategy